A Characterisation of Smooth Maps into a Homogeneous Space

-We generalize Cartan's logarithmic derivative of a smooth map from a manifold into a Lie group $G$ to smooth maps into a homogeneous space $M=G/H$, and determine the global monodromy obstruction to reconstructing such maps from infinitesimal data.
-The logarithmic derivative of the embedding of a submanifold $\Sigma \subset M$ becomes an invariant of $\Sigma $ under symmetries of the ``Klein geometry'' $M$ whose analysis is taken up in the article, {\em Lie algebroid invariants for subgeometry}.
+\Abstract{We generalize Cartan's logarithmic derivative of a smooth map from a manifold into a Lie group $G$ to smooth maps into a~homogeneous space $M=G/H$, and determine the global monodromy obstruction to reconstructing such maps from infinitesimal data.
+The logarithmic derivative of the embedding of a submanifold $\Sigma \subset M$ becomes an invariant of~$\Sigma $ under symmetries of the ``Klein geometry'' $M$ whose analysis is taken up in [{\it SIGMA} {\bf 14} (2018), 062, 36 pages, arXiv:1703.03851].}